 Start your day by visiting a major attraction of tourism in Comporta: Comporta’s port on stilts.
 This is a timeless place, suspended between sky and sea.
 Boats float by, or run aground in the mud, depending on the tides.
 Enhancing this view, many small wooden cabins (classified as a national heritage) run along the pier.
 It is a wonderful place for lovers of photography.

-Continue your walk through the charming alleys of the village of Comporta.
-The white houses with their thatched roofs, the storks perched on the chimneys, and the beautiful church make this an enchanting place.
+Continue your walk and visit Comporta village.
+Its whitewashed and blue-blue streets are charming.
+The houses with their thatched roofs, the storks perched on the chimneys, and the beautiful church make this an enchanting place.

 Sit in the small square at the entrance to Comporta to have brunch at Be Comporta restaurant.
 A nice colourful place where the cuisine is tasty and healthy.

 Horse riding in Comporta

 Comporta is the perfect setting for a horseback ride.
 José Ribeiro of Cavalos Na Aeira offers fantastic rides through the rice paddies, over the dunes and along the beach at sunset.
 The instructors will let anyone ride, regardless of age or level.
 For more information, click here.